TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-b2b-inviting-external-user.md

 ## **Recommended steps**

-* Make sure to send the invitation to an email address that matches the user name that the user signs in with.
-An invitation sent to a user's proxy email address cannot be redeemed.
+* Make sure to send a user's invitation to the email address that matches the name the user signs in with.
+If you send the invitation to a user's proxy email address, the user can not redeem it.

 ## **Recommended documents**